-USF and the Division of Human Resources are taking strides to improve the retirement options for USF’s employees by embarking on a project to significantly enhance the Voluntary 403(b) Savings Plan to gain best in class investment options for plan participants.
-This project will strengthen its Voluntary 403(b) Savings Plan for the benefit of participants through vendor consolidation, improved communication, and technology enhancements.
+USF and the Division of Human Resources have taken steps to improve the retirement options for USF’s employees by embarking on a project to significantly enhance the Voluntary 403(b) Savings Plan to gain best in class investment options for plan participants.
+The project will strengthen its Voluntary 403(b) Savings Plan for the benefit of participants through vendor consolidation, improved communication, and technology enhancements.

-The University has engaged CAPTRUST Financials, an external consultant, to assist with this comprehensive review of service providers, investment options, technology, and education opportunities for the future financial wellbeing of our participants.
-USF has recently formed a Retirement Plan Investment Committee that has been charged to periodically review USF’s 403(b) plan and providers, and this committee will work closely with CAPTRUST to make decisions based on their review.
-At this time, the Request for Proposal (RFP) process has begun with all of USF’s current vendors.
+The University engaged CAPTRUST, an external consultant, to assist with the comprehensive review of service providers, investment options, technology, and education opportunities for the future financial wellbeing of our participants.
+USF also formed a Retirement Plan Investment Committee that is charged to periodically review USF’s 403(b) plan and providers.

-Key initiatives to the Voluntary 403(b) Savings Plan project that will happen over the next 6 – 8 months:
+Key enhancements to the Voluntary 403(b) Savings Plan that will be implemented in late February 2020 include:

 What Will Not Change as Part of the Project

 This project does not include the Retirement Plans managed by the State of Florida Division of Retirement:

 - State Retirement Plans or Providers (FRS Pension, Investment or SUSORP)

 - State 457 Deferred Compensation Plans or Providers

 - Review email communications from USF and Fidelity.
 Updates and information will be sent to your email address.